ericguan04/FIRST-Tech-Challenge-Robotics-Programming/README.md

 ## Programming Engineering Notebook

-Notebook that documents all the planning, writing, testing, and debugging of the code used throughout my season.
+Notebook that documents all the team's planning, writing, testing, and debugging of the code used throughout the season.

 * Includes documentation of Blocks and Java (Android Studio IDE) programming

 ## Team Awards Won

-List of Team Awards won during the FIRST Robotics seasons I competed in (2020 and 2021 Seasons)
+List of Team Awards won during the FIRST Robotics seasons (2020 and 2021 Seasons)

 [Link for more information](https://ftc-events.firstinspires.org/team/14212)